Patient Story: The Three Words That Changed Her Life Forever

 There was one day in particular that Coyle’s life took a turn.

 “One day when I was walking the halls, I saw a little boy, maybe age four or five, and he was alone in his hospital room–he too was battling cancer but he was doing it without the constant love and nurturing of his mom and dad,” she says.
 “I watched in awe as the nurses treated him as if he were one of their own children and I made a promise that I would give back to children who have to do this alone.”

 That’s why Coyle returned to St. Christopher’s Oncology Department as a volunteer.

 “When I spend time with the younger patients, I simply try to distract them and make them laugh, when I speak to the families, I advise them to have trust in the care their child is receiving at St. Chris because it is unparalleled,” says Coyle.
 “I will forever be beholden to the amazing group of people I have met at St. Chris.”

-For more information about the oncology team at St. Christopher’s Hospital for Children visit them online.This post is a sponsored collaboration between St. Christopher's Hospital for Children and Philadelphia magazine's advertising department.
+For more information about the oncology team at St. Christopher’s Hospital for Children visit them online.This is a paid partnership between St. Christopher's Hospital for Children and Philadelphia Magazine's City/Studio